A Self-Evolving Agentic Framework for Metasurface Inverse Design: Methods

 and report the dataset-level average as

-A positive \gls{bm} indicates that all criteria are met with margin to spare, while a negative value reveals the magnitude of the worst violation.
-Finally, \textbf{Attempts} denotes the mean number of retry attempts used per task in Algorithm~\ref{alg:mce-inverse-design}.
+Equation~\ref{eq:bm-task} applies to tasks that the solver evaluates successfully; a task that fails to execute produces no criterion margins and is assigned $\text{BM}_i = 0$ in the average of Equation~\ref{eq:bm}, so \gls{bm} is best read alongside \gls{se_rate} rather than on its own.
+A larger \gls{bm} is otherwise better: a positive value indicates that all criteria are met with margin to spare, whereas a negative value reveals the magnitude of the worst violation, so a less negative \gls{bm} corresponds to a smaller worst-case violation.
+Finally, \textbf{Attempts} denotes the mean number of candidate programs generated per task, counting every generation across the restart and inner-retry loops of Algorithm~\ref{alg:mce-inverse-design} (at most $R\times A$); a task solved on the first generation counts as one.